Foundation Linked Treble Crochet (fltr)

 If you’ve only ever done standard foundation stitches, the "Linked" variation might seem like extra work.
 But for Trebles, it is necessary engineering.

-In a standard Treble, the only connection between stitches happens at the very top (the V) and the very bottom.
-The tall "post" in the middle is floating free.
-This creates vertical windows in your fabric.
+Standard Treble: The only connection between stitches happens at the very top (the V) and the very bottom (the foundation).
+The tall "post" in the middle floats free, creating vertical "windows" in your fabric.

-Linked Treble solves this by connecting the stitches horizontally as you build them.
-You pull loops through the horizontal bars of the previous stitch, essentially zippering them together.
+Linked Treble: This solves the gap issue by connecting the stitches horizontally as you build them.
+Instead of yarning over to create the height of the stitch, you pull loops through the horizontal bars of the previous stitch—essentially zippering them together.

 When you do this as a Foundation Row, you get:

-1. Zero Gaps: A solid wall of fabric, perfect for garments where you don't want to wear a camisole underneath.
+Zero Gaps: A solid wall of fabric, perfect for garments where you want full coverage without needing a base layer.

-2. A Sturdier Hem: Unlike a floppy standard treble edge, the fltr creates a structured, dense band that holds its shape.
+A Sturdier Hem: Unlike a floppy standard treble edge, the FLTR creates a structured, dense band that holds its shape.

-3. Speed: You still get the height benefit of the treble, but without the "swiss cheese" look.
+Speed & Substance: You still get the efficiency of a treble, but without the "Swiss cheese" look.

 Troubleshooting the "Rainbow" Curve

-The most common issue with any foundation stitch—but especially wide ones like the Linked Treble—is that the row creates a rainbow arch (frowning shape) instead of a straight line.
+The most common issue with any foundation stitch—but especially wide ones like the Linked Treble—is the "Rainbow Arch."
+This is when your row curves into a frown instead of laying in a straight line.

 The Cause: Your bottom "chain" loops are too tight.
-In Step 5, when you "YO and pull through 1," you are creating the bottom edge of the fabric.
-If this loop is smaller than the top of your treble stitch, the bottom of the row will be shorter than the top, forcing the fabric to curl downward.
+When you "yarn over and pull through 1" at the start of the stitch completion, you are creating the foundation chain.
+If this loop is smaller than the width of the top of your stitch, the bottom of the row will be shorter than the top, forcing the fabric to curl.

 The Fix: Relax your tension on that specific step.
-When you make that "chain 1" at the bottom (Step 5), give your hook a slight lift to make that loop taller and looser.
-It should feel almost sloppy compared to the rest of the stitch.
-A looser bottom chain allows the fabric to lay flat and match the stretch of the linked posts.
+When you create that "chain 1" at the base (Step 5), give your hook a slight upward tug to elongate that loop.
+It should feel slightly looser than the rest of the stitch.
+A relaxed bottom chain allows the foundation to match the natural stretch of the linked posts and lay perfectly flat.